 OUR PURPOSE

-The initiative works to strengthen cultural identity and safeguard traditional knowledge by supporting educational programs, cultural storytelling, and community-based initiatives that celebrate the richness of Andean heritage.
+The purpose of this initiative is to preserve and strengthen Andean cultural identity and traditional knowledge through educational programs, cultural storytelling, and community-driven efforts that honor and celebrate our Andean heritage for future generations.

 -PROJECTS-